vwalsh86/Machine_Learning_Tasks/README.md

 </ul>

 ### How to run a Jupyter Notebook
-In order to run Jupyter Notebook on a machine, you need the programming language Python to be pre-installed. <br>
+As I intended to using the Python language within my Jupyter Notebook, I firstly needed to ensure that the programming language Python is pre-installed on my machine. <br>

 <p><strong><i>"While Jupyter runs code in many programming languages, Python is a requirement (Python 3.3 or greater, or Python 2.7) for installing the Jupyter Notebook itself."</i></strong></p>
 <br>
 I already have the Anaconda package installed on my computer, which includes the Python language.
-Once I ensured I was on the latest software version of this, I was able to run Jupyter without difficulties.<br>
+Once I ensured that this package was on the latest software version, I was able to run Jupyter without difficulties.<br>
 If you wish to install the Anaconda package aswell, here is the link: https://www.anaconda.com/download
 <br><br>
 <ul>